-The following table shows the fees paid or accrued by the Company for the audit and other services provided by MaloneBailey, LLP during fiscal years 2021 and 2020:
+The following table shows the fees paid or accrued by the Company for the audit and other services provided by MaloneBailey, LLP during fiscal years 2022 and 2021:

-MaloneBailey, LLP 2021 2020
+MaloneBailey, LLP 2022 2021

-Audit Fees \$ 145,000 \$ 20,000
+Audit Fees \$ 188,750 \$ 145,000

-Audit-Related Fees
+Audit-Related Fees -

-Tax Fees
+Tax Fees -

-Tax Fees All Other Fees 5,000
+All Other Fees 50,000 26,500

+Total \$ 238,750 \$ 171,500

-Audit Fees incurred in fiscal years 2021 and 2020 include fees related to professional services for the audit of the Company's annual consolidated financial statements, quarterly review of financial statements, and audit services provided in connection with other statutory and regulatory filings.
-Audit-Related Fees incurred in fiscal year 2021 and 2020 include agreed upon procedures for attestation services.
-All Other Fees are fees billed in conjunction with our initial public offering.
+Audit Fees incurred in fiscal years 2022 and 2021 include fees related to professional services for the audit of the Company's annual consolidated financial statements, quarterly review of financial statements, and audit services provided in connection with other statutory and regulatory filings.
+Audit-Related Fees incurred in fiscal year 2022 and 2021 include agreed upon procedures for attestation services.
+All Other Fees are fees billed in conjunction with our public offerings of common stock and our convertible notes offering.
 The Audit Committee has reviewed summaries of the services provided and the related fees and has determined that the provision of non-audit services is compatible with maintaining the independence of MaloneBailey, LLP.